aspLite/Template/README.md

 ## What?

-This Classic ASP web application is a template for modern Classic ASP web development.
+This Classic ASP/VBScript web application is a template for modern Classic ASP web development.
 It makes use of Bootstrap 5.3 and the jQuery DataTables plugin.
-AJAX is used to load specific ASP scripts based on specific events (onload, click) in specific areas of your UI.
-Communication between server and browser is in JSON data format for most requests.
+AJAX is used to load specific ASP/VBScript scripts based on specific events (onload, click) in specific areas of your UI.
+Communication between server and browser happens via the JSON data format.

-The idea behind this app is to have something to start from each time you create a new web application.
+The idea behind this app is to have something to start from each time you create a new Classic ASP/VBScript web application.
 Template takes care of:
 - User registration / signin / forgot password / confirmation email / my account / signout
 - Multilingual application
 - Templating (Bootstrap 5)